Table of Contents Show

-The decision on whether or not to sell your home is always a big one.
-If you chose to sell, then the next choice, which can be just as big, is choosing the right seller’s agent.
-If you do it right by interviewing multiple agents and asking the right questions you should find the right person for the job.
-But sometimes it doesn’t work out.
+Whether or not to sell your home is always a big decision.
+If you choose to sell, the next choice, just as big, is selecting the right seller’s agent.
+If you do it right by interviewing multiple agents and asking the right questions, you should be able to find the right listing agent for the job.
+But sometimes, it doesn’t work out.
 The agent turns out to be either woefully unprepared for the job, unresponsive in communications, lazy, or even all three.
 Sometimes circumstances change, and you’ve just decided that maybe it’s not the right time to sell.

 Try to work it outTry to work it out

-Allow the contract to expire.Allow the contract to expire
+Allow the contract to expire.Allow the contract to expire.

 The most drama-free option and the one most people choose.
 If your agreement is close to its end anyway, it is usually better to let it expire before hiring another listing agent.